What is Claremont's definition of an eligible family member?

 Is my involvement with the EAP confidential?

 Yes.
-Claremont will only disclose information about your involvement with the EAP with your written consent, or if required by law.
+Claremont will only disclose information about your involvement with the EAP with your written consent or in accordance with state or federal law.

 Does the EAP coordinate with my health plan?